You can't always control what goes on outside, but you can always control what goes on inside.

 Stress is the body’s normal response to threats.
 Yet, while it affects everyone in at least one way, not all forms of stress are the same – or even healthy.
 For professionals in positions associated with high levels of stress, it’s especially important to recognize the differences among the ways in which the body experiences stress.

-There are three main types of stress, each of which elicits a unique response in the body:
+are three main types of stress, each of which elicits a unique response in the

 Our fight or flight response is influenced by both external and internal factors.
 While both types can produce similar effects, they can also both be addressed and managed effectively.
 Understanding the differences between these two sources can help pinpoint your greatest sources of stress.

 As their name suggests, internal stressors come from within.
 These stressors stem from an individual’s perception of themselves compared to where they think they should be in life.
 Internal stressors play a role in one’s ability to handle external sources of stress, which is why it becomes critically important to address any internal stressors, if present, first.
 Common internal stress factors include:

 Common external stress factors include: